 How to Protect Your Home and Save Money

-Cancel newspaper and mail deliveries.
+- Cancel newspaper and mail deliveries.
 While away for an extended amount of time, make sure that you cancel your newspaper subscriptions and mail deliveries.
 Several newspapers in the yard and a mailbox overflowing can be a green light to a thief to break-in!

-Buy some hardware.
+- Buy some hardware.
 Window locks cost about a dollar at the hardware store and can prevent a thief from breaking into your house.
 Likewise, using a door chain (which only costs a few dollars) is also a great preventative measure.
 These added lines of security can make a big difference.

-Replace old door locks and latches.
+- Replace old door locks and latches.
 If your door locks are old or continuously loose, replace them!
-Consider adding a deadbolt at least one inch long to your door. consider a double deadbolt that has a key lock on each side – BUT always leave the key in the inside lock when you’re at home, otherwise you won’t be able to escape in an emergency.
+Consider adding a deadbolt at least 1 inch long to your door.
+Consider a double deadbolt that has a key lock on each side – BUT, always leave the key in the inside lock when you’re at home, otherwise, you won’t be able to escape in an emergency.

-If you have any questions on how much coverage you should have, please give us a call at 1-866-660-6800!
+If you have any other questions on how much coverage you should have, please contact us!